scouten/ericscouten.dev/content/2025/iiw41/index.md

 Utah mentions that there is also work to make ACDCs available as mDLs as well.
 Proof of concept demonstration at the SEDI summit last week.

 ACDC has introduced a new "cargo" field in the ACDC which represents a signed commitment to a particular serialization of (for example) a W3C VC credential, which then gets placed in the ACDC chain.

+## Session 9J: First Person + C2PA Registrar
+_Luke Nispel, Origin Vault_

+Goal: Creat an endorsement network of artists that recognize each other.

+Looking into how to use [First Person](https://firstperson.network) credential, which has verified person infrastructure, to build an identity claims aggregator.
+Their ICA implementation allows Facebook, GitHub, Adobe, many other verified IDs.
+Then you can anchor things on the blockchain.

+{{ es_cdn_image(id = "es-25a-7602", cdn_version = "v1", cdn_key = "img/v1/2025/10/es-25a-7602", caption = "Computer History Museum, Mountain View, California") }}

+{{ es_cdn_image(id = "es-25a-7603", cdn_version = "v1", cdn_key = "img/v1/2025/10/es-25a-7603", caption = "Computer History Museum, Mountain View, California") }}

+Have implemented their own C2PA verifier and signing infrastructure.
+Content uploaded to their service gets registered on blockchain.
+Registrar for verified persons on the Cheqd.
+Each Cheqd DID has a linked resources field which allows linkage to small information.
+Could point to URLs with additional information or C2PA Manifests hosted outside.

+Purpose: Peer-to-peer artist network empowered with C2PA and Cheqd.

+{{ es_cdn_image(id = "es-25a-7605", cdn_version = "v1", cdn_key = "img/v1/2025/10/es-25a-7605", caption = "Computer History Museum, Mountain View, California") }}

+Interesting business model experiment: Artist can choose to charge the verifier to verify identity through this framework.